-- Show ability to assess horses and riders and negotiate development. - Show ability to plan sessions. - Show ability to explain and aid understanding in others. - Show ability to develop skill levels in horses and riders at novice level. - Show clear understanding of the requirements of novice show jump coaching. - Show clear understanding of show jumping requirements for competition. - Show clear communication skills and recognition of learning styles. - Show clear understanding of systematic training of show jumping horses. - Show clear understanding of different techniques and philosophies used by show jump riders. - Show ability to negotiate development and future planning.
+- Show ability to assess horses and riders and negotiate development. - Show ability to plan sessions. - Show ability to explain and aid understanding in others. - Show ability to develop skill levels in horses and riders up to 1.25m. - Show clear understanding of the requirements of jump riding. - Show clear understanding of jumping requirements for competition and examination. - Show clear communication skills and recognition of learning styles. - Show clear understanding of systematic training of jumping horses. - Show clear understanding of different techniques and philosophies used by jump riders. - Show ability to negotiate development and future planning.

-- Partnerships with ability from Novice to Grade C. Supplied by the assessment centre. - Established partnership or trainee on school horse. - Horse/pony with any level of ability up to 1.10m. - Rider with any level of competence up to 1.10m. - Rider wishing to develop to a higher level up 1.10m, or to improve at an existing level. - Rider wishing to work on way of going, or on course riding techniques. - Horse/pony/rider may have limited or significant competition experience. - Horse/pony/rider capable of various qualities of work from limited to excellent. - Amateur or professional rider. - Sole or shared use of an enclosed area.
+- Partnerships with ability and experience at any level up to 1.25m or 2\ Eventing. - Established partnerships or trainees on school horses. - Horses/ponies with any level of ability and experience up to and including 1.25m or 2\ Eventing. - Riders with any level of competence and experience up to and including 1.25m or 2\ Eventing. - Riders wishing to develop to a higher level up to 1.25m or 2\ Eventing, or to improve at an existing level. - Horses/ponies/riders may have limited or significant competition experience. - Horses/ponies/riders capable of various qualities of work from limited to excellent. - Amateur or professional riders. - Sole or shared use of an enclosed area.

-VERBALLY EVALUATE THE ABILITY OF A HORSE AND RIDER COMBINATION OVER FENCES
+VERBALLY EVALUATE THE ABILITY OF A HORSE AND RIDER COMBINATION ON THE FLAT OR OVER FENCES

-In this section, the candidate will verbally evaluate the ability of a horse/rider combination over fences from the private coached sessions.
+In this section, the candidate will verbally evaluate the ability of a horse/rider combination on the flat or over fences from the private coached sessions.
 The session time is approximately 10 minutes and is assessed by a one to one discussion with the Assessor.

-- Show ability to assess horses and riders. - Show ability to explain findings to a third party. - Show ability to explain and aid understanding in others. - Show ability to check understanding in others of information given. - Show clear communication skills. - Show clear understanding of strengths and weaknesses in horses performance. - Show clear understanding of different techniques and philosophies used by riders. - Show clear understanding of requirements of competition.
+- Show ability to assess horses and riders. - Show ability to explain findings to a third party. - Show ability to explain and aid understanding in others. - Show ability to check understanding in others of information given. - Show clear communication skills. - Show clear understanding of strengths and weaknesses in performing horses. - Show clear understanding of different techniques and philosophies used by riders. - Show clear understanding of requirements of competition and examination.

-- Any of the partnerships shown in the sections above may be used for the evaluations. - Evaluation of a combination that they have just taught, one that they are about to teach, or one that they have previously seen. - Sole or shared use of an enclosed area.
+- Any of the partnerships shown in the sections above may be used for the evaluations. - Evaluation of a combination that they have just taught, one that they are about to teach, or one that they have not previously seen. - Sole or shared use of an enclosed area.